IzatheWriter/Beginner-Baker-s-Guide/Chocolate Muffins Recipe.md

 5. Use the table spoon to mix all dry ingredients.
 6. Put the bowl aside.
 7. Take the saucepan (or a small pot) and put in the butter.
-8. Melt the butter in the saucepan stirring all the time with a spoon so it doesn’t burn
+8. Melt the butter in the saucepan stirring all the time with a spoon so it doesn’t burn.
 9. When the butter is melted put it aside to cool down.
 10. Take the second large bowl.
 11. Crack in eggs, add in yoghurt and pour in cooled down melted butter.